-Levy Center and Levy Campus
+Levy Center

 The Levy Center in Chiefland is located in the Providence Mall Shopping Center at 114 Rodgers Blvd.
 College credit courses, continuing education and adult education courses are offered at the Levy Center.
-A technical training center opened in August 2012 at the site of the CF Jack Wilkinson Levy Campus located just north of Chiefland on Highway 19.
-Applied Welding Technologies is the first technical program to be offered at the Jack Wilkinson Campus.

 The Levy Center is increasing the number of college credit offerings for residents seeking associate degrees and college certificates.
 Eligible Levy County high school students may enroll for dual credit (high school and college), per an articulated agreement between the college and the Levy County School Board.